smotchkkiss/unplug/README.md

 // Basically, just use the `_use`, `get` and `post` functions to
 // set up your frontend routes.

-Unplug\_use(function(&$context) {
 // _use callbacks will be called on all routes.
 Use this to add
 // stuff to your context that you always need.
-For example a
+For example a global
-    // global image for sharing your website on facebook and
+// image for sharing your website on facebook and twitter, loaded
-    // twitter, loaded from an ACF field:
+// from an ACF field:
+Unplug\_use(function(&$context) {
     $context['share_image'] = get_field('share_image', 'options');
 });

-Unplug\_use(function(&$context) {
 // You can have as many _use callbacks as you like.
-Another
+Another example
-    // example would be to add a menu
+// would be to add a menu Unplug\_use(function(&$context) {
     $context['menu'] = array(/* TODO load this from WordPress */);
 });

-Unplug\_use(function($context) {
-    // If you don't want to mutate the $context array directly, you
+// If you don't want to mutate the $context array directly, you can
-    // can also return a changed copy.
+// also return a changed copy.
-    // If you want to have the Twig template engine available on
+// If you want to have the Twig template engine available on every
-    // every route, why not store it in the $context
+// route, why not store it in the $context Unplug\_use(function($context) {
     $twig_loader = new Twig_Loader_Filesystem(
         get_template_directory() . '/templates'
     );
-    $context['twig'] = new Twig_Environment($twig_loader, [
+    $twig = new Twig_Environment($twig_loader, [
         'debug' => true,
     ]);
-    $context['twig']->addExtension(new Twig_Extension_Debug());
+    $twig->addExtension(new Twig_Extension_Debug());
+    $context['twig'] = $twig;
     return $context;
 });

-Unplug\get('/', function($context) {
 // The index route.
 Return a string to send html.
-Especially
+Especially useful
-    // useful in conjunction with Twig
+// in conjunction with Twig
+Unplug\get('/', function($context) {
     return $context['twig']->render('home.twig', $context);
 });

+// Or just echo your response
 Unplug\get('/hi-world', function($context) {
-    // Or just echo your response
     echo "Hello world!";
 });

-Unplug\get('/api', function($context) {
-    // Return an array to automatically send a json response return ['error' => NULL];
+// Return an array to automatically send a json response Unplug\get('/api', function($context) {
+    return ['error' => NULL];
 });

+// Routes can have parameters; the parameter values are collected
+// into the $context['params'] array
 Unplug\get('/:param', function($context) {
-    // Routes can have parameters; the parameter values are
-    // collected into the $context['params'] array
     return "Hi, {$context['params'][0]}!";
 });

-Unplug\get('/menu/open?', function($context) {
 // Routes can have optional path segments.
 To find out wether
 // they're present, examine $context['path']
+Unplug\get('/menu/open?', function($context) {
     return "You're visiting {$context['path']}";
 });

+// Routes can also have wildcards that match any number of segments
+// The content of the wildcard is also exposed in
+// $context['params']
 Unplug\get('/test/*', function($context) {
-    // Routes can also have wildcards that match any number of
-    // segments.
-The content of the wildcard is also exposed in
-    // $context['params']
     return "The wildcard path: {$context['params'][0]}";
 });

-Unplug\post('/form', function($context) {
 // You can also have POST routes.
-Unplug doesn't take care of
+Unplug doesn't take care of the
-    // the posted data for you; just use the $_POST array for that
+// posted data for you; just use the $_POST array for that
-    // (Same goes for query parameters in $_GET)
+// (Same goes for query parameters in $_GET) Unplug\post('/form', function($context) {
+    // ...
 });

+// If you want to return something other than a '200 OK' (or a 200
+// _explicitly_), you can use the `Unplug\ok`, `Unplug\not_found`,
+// `Unplug\moved_permanently` and `Unplug\found` functions.
 function my_404($context) {
-    // If you want to return something other than a '200 OK' (or a
-    // 200 _explicitly_), you can use the `Unplug\ok`,
-    // `Unplug\not_found`, `Unplug\moved_permanently` and
-    // `Unplug\found` functions.
-    return Unplug\not_found(
-        $context['twig']->render('error_404.twig', $context)
-    );
+    Unplug\not_found($context['twig']->render('error_404.twig', $context));
 }

-Unplug\get('/post/:title', function($context) {
 // Sometimes you have a parametrised route where not all
 // parameter values are valid.
-This can be handled e.g. like
+This can be handled e.g. like this Unplug\get('/post/:title', function($context) {
-    // this
     $context['post'] = my_get_post($context['params'][0]);
     if ($context['post']) {
         return $context['twig']->render('post.twig', $context);
     } else {
-        return my_404($context);
+        my_404($context);
     }
 });